The roots of anti-Black racism in the Americas

 Slave revolts and rebellions occurred throughout the period of Black enslavement in the U.S. Fear of escaped slaves led to active repression.
 If captured, escaped female slaves had their ears cut off; male slaves had a foot cut off.

-Canadians can point with some pride to Chatham, Ontario and other destinations on the underground railroad that transported Black Americans fleeing slavery to safety in Canada.
+Canadians can point with some pride to Chatham, Ontario, and other destinations on the underground railroad that transported Black Americans fleeing slavery to safety in Canada.

 What also needs to be underlined is that Aboriginal and Black slavery were a feature of both Upper and Lower Canada.
 Indeed, until the British abolished slavery in the Empire, escaped Canadian slaves fled to New York and Ohio, which like other northern states, were free of slavery following the American Revolution.